Internet Accuracy Project

 NOTE: We try to present these classic literary works as they originally appeared in print.
 As such, they sometimes contain adult themes, offensive language, typographical errors, and often utilize unconventional, older, obsolete or intentionally incorrect spelling and/or punctuation conventions.

-Warning: Be aware that this classic short story contains themes that may be very offensive to some readers.
+Warning: Be aware that this classic short story contains themes that may be very offensive to many readers.

 James and Reginald by Eugene Field